 Membership in the Alliance shall be District, Associate, or Honorary.

-District Membership is limited to Groundwater Conservation Districts and those other political subdivisions of the State of Texas that have specific legal authority to regulate the spacing of water wells, the production from water wells, or both, in order to provide for the conservation, preservation, protection, recharging, and prevention of waste of groundwater, and of groundwater reservoirs or their subdivisions, and to control subsidence caused by the withdrawal of water from those groundwater reservoirs or their subdivisions, consistent with the objectives of Section 59, Article XVI, Texas Constitution except for those political subdivisions of the State of Texas that provide retail water services.
-Once a District is admitted as a Member, that District retains the rights of a voting member of the Alliance as long as membership in the Alliance is maintained.
+District Membership is limited to Groundwater Conservation Districts, and other political subdivisions of Texas with legal authority to regulate the spacing of water wells, the production from water wells, or both, in order to provide for the conservation, preservation, protection, recharging, and prevention of waste of groundwater, and of groundwater reservoirs or their subdivisions, and to control subsidence caused by the withdrawal of water from those groundwater reservoirs or their subdivisions, consistent with Article XVI, Section 59, of the Texas Constitution.
+Political subdivisions of Texas that provide retail water services are not eligible.
+Once admitted, District Members retain voting rights as long as membership is maintained.

 District Membership Application and Action by the Alliance: